launchdarkly/LaunchDarkly-Docs/src/content/topics/home/account-security/api-access-tokens.md

 This topic explains how to use personal API access tokens to authenticate with the [LaunchDarkly REST API](https://apidocs.launchdarkly.com), as well as constraints and suggestions for implementing them.

 <Callout intent="info">
-  <Callout.Title>Personal API access tokens are private</Callout.Title>
+  <CalloutTitle>Personal API access tokens are private</CalloutTitle>
-   <Callout.Description>Only you can see the tokens you create; other team members cannot see them.
+   <CalloutDescription>Only you can see the tokens you create; other team members cannot see them.
-Administrators can delete your tokens, but cannot see their values.</Callout.Description>
+Administrators can delete your tokens, but cannot see their values.</CalloutDescription>
 </Callout>

 ## Scoping personal API access tokens